rajan123456/uPresent/streamProcessor/README.md

 After the transformation process, we  clean the data by eliminating all the images which contains no faces or more than one face.
 This is done by retrieving the image base64 encoded string from dataframes and decodin them back into the '.png' format image data.
 Which is then processed using pre-trained `Haar Cascade model` from `OpenCV` and `Python` to detect and extract faces from an image.

-After the cleaning step, filtered image data is labeled.
+After the cleaning step, filtered image data is then labeled.
 To do this we are segregating image files based on their respective usernames.

 After processing the image data, it is then stored into a filesystem.
 These processsed images are stored under different directories based on the username in the filesystem.